- Can it be recycled or disposed of at the kerbside?

 Please ensure that all lithium and button cell batteries have their terminals taped over.

 We are unable to accept batteries with trailing wires, car or other industrial batteries though the kerbside collection scheme.
+These types of batteries should be taken to Redbridge Household Waste Recycling Centre.

 Batteries are made from many different materials including lithium-ion (used in laptop batteries), zinc (used in AA batteries) and nickel cadmium (used in power tool batteries); all are recycled into their component parts.